Related ToolsBloomfireConfluenceDocument360NotionFreshdesk

 What Sets Bloomfire Apart

 The standout feature is genuinely intelligent search.
-I tested this by uploading 500+ files from our scattered SharePoint, Google Drive, and local storage.
-Bloomfire’s AI didn’t just index filenames — it transcribed videos, extracted text from images, and understood context within PDFs.
+When organizations upload files from scattered SharePoint, Google Drive, and local storage, Bloomfire’s AI does not just index filenames - it transcribes videos, extracts text from images, and understands context within PDFs.

 The “Self-Healing Knowledge Base”